josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 Although the Glove80 is made by a New Zealand company, it ships from China.
 I initially thought this might mean that shipping would be very expensive, very slow, or possibly both.
 To my surprise, however, shipping is included with the price of the Glove80, and mine arrived in less than two weeks.

 That price tag, I'll note, is certainly far from trivial; the Glove80 will run you $399 USD.
-That might be a lot for many folks, but that's a pretty fair price, comparatively speaking; similar models from other manufacturers fall in the same ballpark.
+That might be a lot for many folks, but that's a pretty fair price for two reasons:

+1. Similar models from other manufacturers run similar prices; and (or perhaps _but_)
+2. the Glove80 already includes several extras other manufacturers charge extra for.

-However, to their credit, MoErgo includes just about everything you might need in that price: shipping, as mentioned, but also a carrying case (as of October 1st), the attached palm rests, and lots of extra parts to customize tenting and tilting to your liking.
+For example: as mentioned, shipping is included.
+So are a carrying case (as of October 1st), the attached palm rests, Bluetooth connectivity, backlit keys, and lots of extra parts to customize tenting and tilting to your liking.

 <SideNote>